-A backup of both the configuration files and the database used by a XiVO installation is done automatically every day.
+A backup of both the configuration files and the database used by a Wazo installation is done automatically every day.
 These backups are created in the /var/backups/xivo directory and are kept for 7 days.

-- You must restore a backup on the same version of XiVO that was backed up - You must restore a backup on a machine with the same hostname and IP address - Be aware that this procedure applies only to XiVO >= 14.08 (see 14.08).
+- You must restore a backup on the same version of Wazo that was backed up (though the architecture i386 or amd 64 may differ) - You must restore a backup on a machine with the same hostname and IP address - Be aware that this procedure applies only to XiVO/Wazo >= 14.08 (see 14.08).